 a calming, anti-anxiety effect

-Most significantly, it is shown that high amounts of estrogen can induce a host of metabolic disturbances, and the body's way of counterbalancing estrogen is progesterone.
-When this balancing mechanism is dysfunctional, a multitude of health related problems could arise.
+Most significantly, it is shown that high amounts of estrogen can induce a host of metabolic disturbances, and the body's way of counterbalancing estrogen is Progesterone.
+When this balancing mechanism is dysfunctional, a multitude of health related problems can arise.

 Symptoms of such imbalance include hot flashes, vaginal dryness, water retention, weight gain, insomnia, mood swings, short-term memory loss, wrinkly skin and osteoporosis.
 The breakthrough in treatment of menopausal symptoms came in 1964, when Dr. Wilson first reported that the lack of estrogen causes menopause.
 Pharmaceutical companies introduced a synthetic estrogen hormone called Premarin.
 With this drug, symptoms of menopause such as hot flashes were greatly reduced.
 There was little doubt then that menopause was solely due to estrogen deficiency.
 Few doctors knew then that estrogen deficiency alone did not explain many of the symptoms of menopause.

 In fact, many women on HRT with estrogen alone are unhappy with fat accumulating at their hips and abdomen, osteoporosis, loss of sex drive and often swollen breasts.
 The common perception is that estrogen is the primary regulator of libido, but in reality, estrogen replacement often does not restore their previous sex drive.
-What is needed is progesterone and in some cases, testosterone.
-While the exact mechanism is not known, it is postulated that estrogen primes the brain cells but progesterone turns on the sex drive.
+What is needed is Progesterone and in some cases, testosterone.
+While the exact mechanism is not known, it is postulated that estrogen primes the brain cells but Progesterone turns on the sex drive.
 This has been studied and clinically observed in laboratory rats whose ovaries are removed.
-Supplementing with estrogen alone does not increase sex drive, but supplementing with progesterone together with low dose estrogen does.
+Supplementing with estrogen alone does not increase sex drive, but supplementing with Progesterone together with low doses of estrogen does.